 The Runtime monitor provides information about the current state of the Vusers participating in a scenario.
-It also provides the Data Point graph that displays the real time values for user- defined points.

 The Transaction monitor displays the transaction rate and response time during scenario execution.
-For more information about transactions, see Adding Transactions to a Script on page 194.
+For more information about transactions, see Adding Transactions to a Script on page 190.

 Once the scenario finishes execution, you can use the Astra LoadTest Analysis to view summary graphs of all the data collected during execution.
-For more information, see Chapter 18, Understanding Astra LoadTest Analysis.
+For more information, see the Astra LoadTest Analysis User's Guide.